k-nuth/kth/README2.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
-If necessary, upgrade your compiler as follows:
+If necessary, upgrade your compiler as follows (these instructions are for Ubuntu):
 ```sh
 sudo apt-get install g++-4.8
 sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-4.8 50